lzil/reservoir-input/README.md

 - Matching family:
     - `dmc-pro` : DMC (delay-match-to-category; two directional stimuli shown one at a time with a delay period betwen them - respond in same direction as second stimulus if stimuli point towards the same hemicircle; fixate otherwise)
     - `dmc-anti`: DNMC (respond in direction same direction of second stimulus, if stimuli don't fall in same category; fixate otherwise)
-    (DMS has been omitted as an exact match for continuous random directions is highly improbable.)
+    (DMS has been omitted as an exact match for continuous random directions is highly improbable - in this setting a network could achieve near perfect performance by always choosing to respond in the direcion of the second stimulus).

+### `Mod cog` task battery from Khona et al
+- Integration tasks
+    - `delay-go-interval`: extension of `DlyGo`(`memory-pro` in our code) where the expected output is displaced by an amount proportional to the length of the delay period;
+        - by default, `displacement-direction` is anti-clockwise; the pass argument `clockwise` for a clockwise displacement
+        - the constant of proportionality can be accessed via the argument `delay-scalar`.
+        - the delay period length is variable and randomly sampled from U(`min_mem_t`, `max_mem_t`) in each trial.
+    -